dasdebjeet/task_tracker/README.md

 ## How to run

-To install all the requirements for the project run (http://localhost:3000)
+To install all the dependencies for the project to run

 	npm install